This document with the help of two examples, elaborates how to transfer a file in HTML form directly to OSS.

 Example 2: Describes how to add a signature on the server (PHP), and set the callback upon uploading on the server.
 Then, upload the form directly to OSS.
 After that, OSS calls back the application server and returns the result to the user.

 Every OSS user may use the upload service.
 This is because, the data is uploaded using Web pages and it includes some HTML5 pages in some apps.
-There is a strong demand to upload these services.
+The demand to upload these services is strong.
 Many users choose to upload files to the application servers through browsers/apps, and then the application server uploads the files to OSS.

 However, the preceding method has following limitations:

 Low uploading speed: Intially, files are uploaded to the application server, and then to OSS.
 Therefore, the workload of transmission over the Internet is doubled.

 If the data is transferred directly to OSS without passing through the application server, the speed increases significantly.
 Moreover, OSS uses BGP bandwidth, thus ensuring a high speed for operators in different places.

 Poor scalability: As the number of users increases in future, the application server may constitute a bottleneck.